-- If there are systems or equipment powered from the essential power supply, i.e. systems or equipment necessary for continued safe flight and landing; then: - the DC-PSS shall be powered from a non-essential supply (bus bar) of the aircraft; - an electrical-load analysis or electrical measurements shall be undertaken, taking into account the maximum loading that may be utilised from the PSS for PEDs, to substantiate that the aircraft's electrical power generating system has sufficient capacity to safely provide the maximum amount of power required by the PSS for PEDs.
-This assessment shall be recorded, or referred to, in EASA Form 123; and - after installation, a full aircraft EMI test shall be performed in accordance with FAA Advisory Circular AC 43.13-1B, Chapter 11, or ASTM F2639-18 or subsequent revisions. - The equipment is suitable for the environmental conditions to be expected during normal operations; see CS STAN.42 in Subpart A for guidance. - The instructions and tests defined by the equipment manufacturer shall be followed.
+- If there are systems or equipment powered from the essential power supply supplied systems or equipment, i.e. systems or equipment necessary for continued safe flight and landing; then: - the DC-PSS shall be powered from a non-essential supply (bus bar) of the aircraft; - an electrical-load analysis (ELA) or electrical measurements shall be undertaken, taking into account the maximum loading that may be utilised from the PSS for PEDs, to substantiate that the aeroplane's aircraft's electrical power generating system has sufficient capacity to safely provide the maximum amount of power required by the PSS for PEDs.
+This assessment shall be recorded, or referred to, in the EASA Form 123; and - Aafter installation, a full aircraft EMI test shall be performed in accordance with FAA Advisory Circular AC 43.13-1B, Chapter 11, or ASTM F2639-18 or subsequent revisions. - The equipment is qualified suitable for the environmental conditions to be expected during normal operations; see CS STAN.42 in Subpart A for guidance.; - The linstructions and tests defined by the equipment manufacturer shall be followed.

-This SC does not cover the approval of the use of PEDs.
-The responsibility for establishing the suitability of use of PEDs on an aircraft model remain with the operator/pilot-in-command.
+This SC does not cover the approval of the use of PEDsportable electronic devices.
+The responsibility of for establishing the suitability of use of PEDs on an aeroplane aircraft model remains with the operator/pilot-incommand.